exakat/exakat/docs/Rules.rst

 ################

-List of properties and methods that are accessed using 'parent' keyword but are not defined in the parent class.
+List of properties and methods that are accessed using ``parent`` keyword but are not defined in the parent class.

 This will be compilable but will yield a fatal error during execution.